oana-adascalitei/MWSieveForDatabase/README.md

-TLDR: To run the Mordell-Weil sieve over the database (or a submit of it), load MainCode.m in Magma.
+TLDR: To run the Mordell-Weil sieve over the database, load MainCode.m in Magma.

 We first extract the genus 2 curves from the LMFDB whose Jacobian have analytic rank 2 and the automorphism group over Q contains C2 x C2.
 We store the set of curves in BiellipticGenus2List.m, where we also